History Begins Our Story...

-The sewn plank boat was surveyed by the Lincoln County Chartered engineer James Thropp, and then after having one very small section removed, the rest was reburied to preserve it again in the clay.
+In 1888, workmen digging for clay to make brick and tiles came across boat timbers preserved in the clay on Island Carr in Brigg, between the old and new Rivers Ancholme.
+The 'sewn-together' plank boat was surveyed by the Lincoln County Chartered engineer James Thropp, and then after having one very small section removed, the rest was reburied to preserve it again in the clay.

-After E V Wright, who had excavated remains of prehistoric boats at North Ferriby became a Trustee of the National Maritime Museum at Greenwich, he encouraged the museum to find and excavate what has become known as the Brigg Raft.
+After EV Wright, who had previously excavated remains of prehistoric boats at North Ferriby, became a Trustee of the National Maritime Museum at Greenwich, he encouraged the museum to find and excavate what has become known as the 'Brigg Raft'.
 Using James Thropp’s treasure map, the boat was re-located in 1973 and excavated in 1974 under the guidance of Professor Sean McGrail.

-In the new 21st century, an idea was put forward to bring the Raft back to its home and to build a Heritage Centre around it, something for which the people of Brigg and the Ancholme Valley had long wished for.
+With the dawn of the 21st century, an idea was put forward to bring the 'Brigg Raft' back to its rightful home by building a bespoke Heritage Centre around this special and significantly large artefact – something for which the people of Brigg and the Ancholme Valley had long hoped for.

-Negotiations were held in 2011 between North Lincolnshire Council’s Museum Service and the National Maritime Museum in Greenwich for its return.
+Negotiations were held in 2011 between North Lincolnshire Council Museum Service and the National Maritime Museum in Greenwich for its welcome return.
 Fundamental to the success of these negotiations was the provision of a suitable building to house the Raft and the ability for the public to have access.
-The first floor of the Angel, a former coaching inn dating back to the 16th century, but more recently used as council offices situated in the very centre of Brigg, had become available and the Heritage Centre was born.
+The first floor of the Angel (a former coaching inn dating back to the 16th century, but more recently used as council offices) situated in Brigg's Market Place, had at that time, become available and so...the Brigg Heritage Centre became a reality.

-We look forward to welcoming you soon.
+Brigg Heritage Centre looks forward to welcoming you soon!